Analysis | Behind the NYSE’s Swerves on Delisting China Stocks

 4. What did those turnarounds do?

 The confusion that gripped Wall Street caused the trio of companies to lose roughly $8.7 billion in market value on Jan.
 4 -- on top of the more than $30 billion shed in the final weeks of 2020 -- only to snap back higher then tumble on Thursday as the roller coaster week marched on.
+Index providers including MSCI, FTSE Russell and S&P Dow Jones Indices moved to delete companies affected by Trump’s order.
 Lawyers said the drama exposed the ambiguities of the government’s instructions and added to a whirlwind of trading.

 5. What happens to the NYSE-listed shares once they’re delisted?